karthikmohan18/zenlit1506/README.md

-# Sonar - Social Media App
+# Zenlit - Social Media App

 A modern social media application built with React, TypeScript, and Tailwind CSS that focuses on local connections and social verification.